AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

   Specify backends and targets to compile for.
 Example: --hipsycl-targets='omp;hip:gfx900,gfx906'
     Available backends:
       * omp - OpenMP CPU backend
+               Backend Flavors:
+               - omp.library-only: Works with any OpenMP enabled CPU compiler.
+                                   Uses Boost.Fiber for nd_range parallel_for support.
+               - omp.accelerated: Uses clang as host compiler to enable compiler support for nd_range parallel_for (see --hipsycl-use-accelerated-cpu).
       * cuda - CUDA backend
-               Requires specification of targets of the form sm_XY, e.g. sm_70 for Volta, sm_60 for Pascal
+               Requires specification of targets of the form sm_XY, e.g. sm_70 for Volta, sm_60 for Pascal Backend Flavors:
+               - cuda.explicit-multipass: CUDA backend in explicit multipass mode (see --hipsycl-explicit-multipass)
+               - cuda.integrated-multipass: Force CUDA backend to operate in integrated multipass mode.
       * cuda-nvcxx - CUDA backend with nvc++.
 Target specification is optional;
                if given requires the format ccXY.
       * hip  - HIP backend